natcap/invest.users-guide/source/managed_timber_production_model.rst

  *Rows:* each row is a timber parcel.

  *Columns:* Each parcel should be identified with a unique ID.
-The production table data containing attributes of the parcel can be included as part of the shapefile's attribute table or as a separate table that is joined or related to the shapefile.
-Either way, the variables and parameters to include in the data table are described below.

  *Sample data set:*  \\Invest\\Timber\\Input\\plantation.shp